Cybersafety

 Acceptable Use Policies

 School trustees and administrators should have policies that outline the purposes of school Internet use for both students and staff.
-The policy should describe services, define expectations, and clearly explain the rules of use.
-The California Technology Assistance Project (CTAP) has compiled a number of resources to support schools in developing and updating their Acceptable Use Policies.
-See their Sample Acceptable Use Policies for ideas.
+Policies should describe services, define expectations, and clearly explain the rules of use.
+Common Sense Media offers sample policies and outlines essential elements in a planning resource for 1:1 school learning programs.

 Internet Filtering on School Computers